Why mid-size businesses struggle with marketing It’s 2021, and despite almost every form of digital and traditional marketing being widely…

 There were, and still are, no Government agents to provide help or to audit your implementation of the regulations.

-But if you get it wrong and someone takes you to task over it, or worse still, you leave your laptop on the train with that backup copy of 10,000 names and email addresses on the desktop, well now you have a legal responsibility to report that as a data breach.
+But if you get it wrong and someone takes you to task over it, or worse still, you leave your laptop on the train with that backup copy of 10,000 names and email addresses on the desktop, well now you have a legal responsibility to report that to the ICO as a data breach.
 Once reported, it becomes public knowledge and the full force of the ICO (in the EU and UK) will come down on you like a ton of bricks.
+Probably best to avoid that altogether.

 How is the GDPR being enforced?

-October 2020: The ICO fined British Airways (BA) £20m for failing to protect the personal and financial details of more than 400,000 of its customers.
+October 2020: The ICO fined BA (British Airways) £20m for failing to protect the personal and financial details of more than 400,000 of its customers.

 October 2020: The ICO fined Marriott International Inc £18.4million for failing to keep millions of customers’ personal data secure, following a cyber attack that affected 339 million guest records.